theckman/pelican-svbheck/README.md

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`

+## Post Metadata

+I've also added support for two different metadata fields within the article that will display on the specific artcle page.

+- `hackernews` provide a URL to the posted HackerNews comments so people can comment
+- `reddit` provide a URL to the posted Reddit comments so people can comment

+You can see how to use the file metadata [here.](http://docs.getpelican.com/en/3.1.1/getting_started.html#file-metadata)

 ## Modifications

 - A different Pygmentize theme can be used by editing `./Makefile` and running `make pygments`.